BBN-E/tac-kbp-eal/Evaluation.md

-Instructions for processing input repositories:
+Instructions for evaluating system outputs:
-`tac-kbp-eal` refers to your clone of the github repository or the `tac-kbp-eal` subproject.
-A docidmap is a file which specifies a mapping between document IDs and file system paths.
+`$KBPOPENREPO` refers to your clone of the github repository available at https://github.com/BBN-E/tac-kbp-eal `tac-kbp-eal` refers to the subproject `tac-kbp-eal` of the `$KBPOPENREPO` A docidmap is a file which specifies a mapping between LDC document IDs and file system paths.
 Each mapping entry appears as a single line consisting of the document ID followed by a tab character followed by the absolute path to the corresponding file.

-1. Convert to the canonical IDs used by the scorer  using `tac-kbp-eal/target/appassembler/bin/importForeignIDs`:
+1. Convert to the canonical IDs used by the scorer  using `$KBPOPENREPO/tac-kbp-eal/target/appassembler/bin/importForeignIDs`:
     Params:

     ```